lhcb/starterkit-lessons/building-decays-part1.md

 )
 ```

+> ## A small question {.challenge}
+>  - Do you understand this selection?
+>  - Do you know what each of these LoKi functors does?

 Now we have to build a `Selection` out of it so we can later on put all pieces together:

 ```python